-Digital Problem Solving - Applies appropriate diagnostic techniques to understand the situation, the problem and the potential causes.
+т т Digital Problem Solving - Applies appropriate diagnostic techniques to understand the situation, the problem and the potential causes.
 Applies a methodical approach to determining the actual cause Uses content management systems to identify and resolve digital problems.
 Communicates effectively with the customer, including coaching and supporting the user to resolve the problem, where it lies with them.
 Follows correct procedures to escalate the problems if and when appropriate.
-Arranges appropriate follow up and maintains appropriate records (S22,B1, B2) Software applications and operating systems - installs and configures a variety of software on to a range of end-user devices - including operating software and applications and deploys a variety of software applications and operating systems, directly and remotely (S23) Customer communications - demonstrates flexibility in their style and approach as appropriate for a wide range of different customers, with different needs, different levels of understanding and from different backgrounds - including those with special or additional needs.
+Arranges appropriate follow up and maintains appropriate records (S22,B1, B2) Software applications and operating systems - • Maintains end-user systems physically or remotely.
+For example: software, hardware or operating system (\$23) Customer communications - demonstrates flexibility in their style and approach as appropriate for a wide range of different customers, with different needs, different levels of understanding and from different backgrounds - including those with special or additional needs.
 Uses language that is appropriate for that customer.
 Checks understanding.
 Demonstrates respect, patience and empathy as appropriate.
 Able to calm irate customers.
 Able to provide customised support.
 Achieves high levels of customer satisfaction across a range of different customer groups.
 Can use the technical terminology as required and can explain technical issues in non-technical language as required (S27, B2)